-Famous works: The Philosophy of Rabindranath, Living with a purpose, The philosophy of Hinduisim, The pursuit of Truth, The Philosophy of the Upanishads, Eastern Religions and Western Thought etc.
+Famous works: The Philosophy of Rabindranath, Living with a purpose, The philosophy of Hinduism, The pursuit of Truth, The Philosophy of the Upanishads, Eastern Religions and Western Thought, etc.

-Dr. Sarvepalli Radhakrishnan was a great philosopher, statesman, the second President and the first Vice-President of independent India.
+Dr. Sarvepalli Radhakrishnan was a great philosopher, statesman, the first Vice-President, and second President of independent India.
 He was a prominent scholar and academician.
 His birthday (5 September) is celebrated as Teachers Day in India.
 No doubt his achievements and works have inspired several youths of India and so, he became the nation's teacher.
-Let us study about his achievements, contributions and some unknown facts about him.
+Let us study his achievements, contributions, and some unknown facts about him.

 About Dr. Sarvepalli Radhakrishnan

 1. When he had completed his school education, Radhakrishnan's father wanted him to become a priest at a temple rather than to study further.
-But he worked hard to win a scholarship from the Madras Christian College that enable him to pursue his graduation and passed his BA with first class honours in 1906.
-Do you know that he wanted to pursue his post graduation in Science but he got free textbooks of philosophy subject from his cousin so, he had completed an MA in philosophy and wrote some books also?
+But he worked hard to win a scholarship from the Madras Christian College that enables him to pursue his graduation and passed his BA with first-class honours in 1906.
+Do you know that he wanted to pursue his post-graduation in Science but he got free textbooks of philosophy subject from his cousin so, he had completed an MA in philosophy and wrote some books also?

 2. Sarvepalli Radhakrishnan was invited to take the post of a Professor of Mental and Moral Science by the Vice-Chancellor of the Calcutta University.
 He interacted closely with Rabindranath Tagore in Calcutta.
 He was deeply impressed by the Nobel Laureate's philosophy and chosen to write his first book on him.
-He had also delivered lectures at the Manchester College and the Haskell at Chicago.
-He also served as the Spalding Professor of Eastern Religions in the Oxford University for three years.
+He had also delivered lectures at Manchester College and the Haskell in Chicago.
+He also served as the Spalding Professor of Eastern Religions at Oxford University.